-From 2008 - 2018, Levy was Founding Director of EFA Project Space, an exhibition program of The Elizabeth Foundation for the Arts (EFA) in Manhattan.
-There, she also created the SHIFT Residency for artists working for arts organizations in NYC.
+From 2008 - 2018, Levy was the Founding Director of EFA Project Space, an exhibition program of The Elizabeth Foundation for the Arts in Manhattan.
+There, she also created the SHIFT Residency supporting the creative practices of artists working for arts organizations in NYC.
 Her initiatives at EFA have received major support from the Lily Auchincloss Foundation, National Endowment for the Arts, The Andy Warhol Foundation for the Visual Arts, Trust for Mutual Understanding, among others.
 From 2000 - 2008, Levy was Program Manager of International Print Center New York.
 She continues her cultural organizing work as a consultant and mentor to artists, and as a member of the EFA Project Space Advisory Council.
-Levy has been a guest lecturer and panelist at universities and institutions for both her art and organizational practices, including American University, Carnegie Mellon, Eyebeam Center for Art and Technology, Lower Manhattan Cultural Council, New York Foundation for the Arts, Parsons School of Design, Pratt Institute, Queens College, Rhode Island School of Design, School of Visual Arts, Tyler School of the Arts, and others; and has written numerous texts for catalogues and publications.
+Levy has been a guest lecturer and panelist at universities and institutions for both her art and organizational practices, including American University, Carnegie Mellon, Lower Manhattan Cultural Council, New York Foundation for the Arts, Parsons School of Design, Pratt Institute, Queens College, Rhode Island School of Design, School of Visual Arts, Tyler School of the Arts, and others; and has written numerous texts for catalogues and publications.